Indrek Otsus

 Indrek Otsus (born 14 August 1955) is an Estonian bodybuilder and cyclist.

 He was born in Tartu.
 In 1978 he graduated from University of Tartu as a biology and chemistry teacher.

 He began his bodybuilding career in 1973.
 He is multiple-times Estonian champion in bodybuilding.
 1992–2008 he was a member of Estonian national bodybuilding team.

 He is also practised sport cycling.
 1995 and 1997 he won bronze medal at Estonian championships.

 Since 1992 he is working as a bodybuilding coach.
-Students: Inna Uit, Ott Kiivikas.
+Students: Ott Kiivikas.